 ABOUT

 Katu women weave textiles on a foot-braced backstrap loom – an ancient technique for creating cloth.
-Cloth is often decorated with beads, and sewn into simple skirts and tunics for wear.
-TAEC works with cooperatives of Katu women from Salavan and Sekong Provinces, promoting their backstrap loom textiles of cotton, banana fibre, and beads.
+Cloth is often decorated with beads and sewn into simple skirts and tunics for wear.
+TAEC works with cooperatives of Katu women from Salavan and Sekong Provinces, using their backstrap loom textiles of cotton and beads to create purses, computer sleeves, and homewares.

 Learn more about the Katu in Champa Meuanglao Magazine.